united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/_index.md

 ---
 title: Connectivity
 menuTitle: Connectivity
-description: Connect your devices and systems to the United Manufacturing Hub.
+description: This page describes the connectivity features of the United Manufacturing Hub.
 weight: 1000
 ---